-If you're having difficulty with your vision, start by seeing either an optometrist or ophthalmologist.
+If you're having difficulty with your vision, start by seeing an eye specialist (optometrist or ophthalmologist).
 To make the most of your time with your doctor, it's a good idea to prepare for your appointment.
-Here's some information to help you prepare and to know what to expect from your doctor.
+Here's some information to help you prepare.

 What you can do

-Preparing a list of questions ahead of time can help you make the most of your time with your doctor.
+Preparing a list of questions can help you make the most of your time with your doctor.
 List your questions from most important to least important.
 For presbyopia, some basic questions to ask your doctor include:

 - What's the most likely cause of my symptoms?

 - Are the medications that I am taking causing these symptoms?

 - Do I need any tests other than a complete eye examination?

 - How often will I need eye exams?